rob2d/greedux/README.md

 - **error_sound** : Whether to play an OS error sound when compile error happens
 - **build_js_debug** : Create a production level build, but do not strip debug messages from console.

+### Running the Node/Express Server ###

+Run `app.js` in your root folder after installing; it will list clearly how to specify the proper flags for SSL if needed on your server when booting up as well as which server (default port is `3002`).

 ## Developing

 #### With Live-Reload Server ###